Skip to Main Content

 Reference Books

-encyclopedia of food and culture coverReference books (encyclopedias, handbooks, guides, companions) are great places to find entries with bibliographies or references to related articles or books on your topic.
+Cover of Encyclopedia of Food and Culture.Reference books (encyclopedias, handbooks, guides, companions) are great places to find entries with bibliographies or references to related articles or books on your topic.

 The Encyclopedia of Food and Culture (2003) includes an entry on "Snacks" with a brief bibliography of related book titles.